 It was in the late 70’s that the Evening League was started by Keith Thompson (Knaresborough CC) and sponsored by Ackrill Newspapers, with Nova and North Yorkshire Couriers taking part.
 Keith sadly died in 2000 and Vaughan & Margaret Caswell took over the running of the League.
 Shortly afterwards Ackrill’s stopped their sponsorship, but thanks to the efforts of Chris Mawer we obtained generous sponsorship from John and Richard Schumacher of Fulford Cycles of York.
 Since 2013 the league has been sponsored by Beech House Dental Practice thanks to Roger Bromiley.
 The past two years have shown an average of over 30 members taking part on Wednesday evenings.

 In 1980’s membership started to decline – Vaughan & Margaret Caswell joined the Nova as first claim members and took over the running of the Club.
-Membership slowly increased and then in the early millennium an upsurge in cycling took place, mainly through the running of Sportives and Charity Events, and now through the Internet and Web-site membership has grown to over 140.
+Membership slowly increased and then in the early millennium an upsurge in cycling took place, mainly through the running of Sportives and Charity Events, and now through the Internet and Web-site membership has grown to over 320 members.

 We have always been more of a social club, trying to encourage more Ladies to be involved, and this is borne out that we have always had a good attendance at our Annual Dinner & Prize Presentation, with all the Trophy Winners turning up.